abi123shek/kubernetes_clusters/Nginx_project/project_overview.md

 #### install docker
 use cmd: sudo apt-get install docker.io

+Create the docker group if it does not exist: use cmd:sudo groupadd docker

+Add your user to the docker group: use cmd:sudo usermod -aG docker $USER

+Log in to the new docker group use cmd:newgrp docker

 ##### install kubernetes using install.sh file

 ##### config kind cluster using kind_config.yml file